Silicosis Diagnostic Rule

 Continuous variables were dichotomized and modeled separately, as continuous and binary.
 Since there were no differences in the AUC of a prediction model with continuous vs binary predictors, the latter were kept to simplify the diagnostic rule usage.

-The final model included five predictors:
+The final model included six predictors:

 Predictor Value Score Beta